This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Avoiding Peak Sun Hours

-- Schedule outdoor workouts before 10 AM or after 4 PM
+- Schedule errands and exercise before 10 AM or after 4 PM

 Repairing Sun Damaged Skin